 Skip to main content

 Two credentials, two headers.
-Inbound user requests carry the JWT in x-sumvin-pint-token.
+Inbound user requests carry the PINT JWT in x-sumvin-pint-token.
 Outbound calls to SIS (revocation checks, JWKS fetches, token exchange) use your SIS API key in Authorization: Bearer.
 Do not conflate them.

 Identity Headers (Inbound)